yardenshoham/nalgeon.github.io/content/posts/2021/sqlite-is-not-a-toy-database/index.md

 `--SEARCH TABLE currency USING INDEX currency_code_idx (code=?)
 ```

-> You can also use SQLite as a graph database.
+> **Note**.
+You can also use SQLite as a graph database.
 A bunch of complex `WITH RECURSIVE` will do the trick, or maybe you'll prefer to add a bit of Python:
 >
 > [simple-graph](https://github.com/dpapathanasiou/simple-graph)